-All courses in this certificate are delivered through the self-paced lab or structured format.
-You can work at home, work, or at the college.
+All courses in this certificate are delivered through the self-paced lab or structured format, and some are offered online.
+You can work at home or at the College.
 For self-paced delivery, you only need to come to the self-paced lab to submit work and be evaluated.
 An instructor is available during self-paced lab hours to assist self-paced learners.
-For a comparison of delivery modes for these classes, visit www.nwtc.edu/flo, and follow the self-paced links for the Green Bay credit classes.
+For a comparison of delivery modes for these classes, visit www.nwtc.edu, click on Ways of Learning, and follow the self-paced links for the Green Bay credit classes.